Jack N. Glaser

 Work in Progress

-Estimating the Effects of Endemic Malaria: A Novel Identification Strategy using Mass Distributions of Insecticide-Treated Nets.
+Estimating the Effects of Endemic Malaria: A Novel Identification Strategy using Mass Distributions of Insecticide-Treated Nets (Job Market Paper)

 Contact